Molecular Oncology Almanac (MOAlmanac) is a clinical interpretation algorithm paired with an underlying

-The Molecular Oncology Almanac attempts to capture the current body of knowledge on how genetic alterations affect clinical actionability.
-As the field of precision medicine grows, the quantity of research on how specific alterations affect therapeutic response and patient prognosis expands at an increasing rate.
-The Molecular Oncology Almanac seeks to curate this information from the literature, increasing the abilities of clinicians and researchers alike to rapidly assess the importance of an alteration.
+The underlying database of this method is dependent on expert curation of the current body of knowledge on how molecular alterations affect clinical actionability.
+As the field of precision oncology grows, the quantity of research on how specific alterations affect therapeutic response and patient prognosis expands at an increasing rate.
+Curating the latest literature and presenting it in an accessible manner increases the abilities of clinicians and researchers alike to rapidly assess the importance of a molecular feature.

-Please consider suggesting relationships through our web form or our Google Chrome extension.
+on Github for more information and consider suggesting relationships through our web form or

 |FDA-Approved||The Food and Drug Association (FDA) recognizes an association between the alteration and recommended clinical action.|

 |Guideline||This relationship is catalogued as a guideline for standard of care treatment.|

 |Clinical trial||The alteration is or has been used as an eligibility criterion for a clinical trial.|

 |Clinical evidence||The relationship is reported in a clinical study that did not directly involve a clinical trial.|